pontem-network/sp-docs/tutorials/aptos-tutorial.md

 Package is a set of related Move modules which share common dependencies and often published to the same address in the Aptos blockchain.

-First, create a directory and initialize it with a Package using aptos-cli:
+First, create a directory and initialize it with a Package using aptos binary:

 ```shell
 mkdir userinfo